 Behold: every complexion's best friend, the Beautyblender.
-The teardrop shape in a signature hot pink has become a must-have for makeup artists and cosmetics amateurs alike, and for good reason.
-The sponge is soft and bouncy, perfect for getting that flawless finish we all want, while the unique shape contours to your face so no spot goes uncovered.
+The teardrop shape in a signature hot pink is a must-have for makeup artists and cosmetics amateurs alike across the world, and for good reason.
+The sponge is soft and bouncy, perfect for getting that flawless finish we all want, and the unique shape contours to your face so no spot goes uncovered.
 It works with everything from foundation and concealer to skincare products, always delivering a seamless look that makes your skin appear naturally smooth.

 With so many uses and such great results, it's safe to say that the Beautyblender revolution is still going strong after all these years—and we're not sad about it.